Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 \subsubsection{Sensitivity to number of spectral bands}

 Here we vary the no. of spectral bands of the endmembers and observe the unmixing performance of the algorithms.
 The results are shown in Fig. \ref{spectral}.
 KbSNMF-fnorm and KbSNMF-div outperform all the competing algorithms in terms of SAD for no. of spectral bands in the range of 300-960.
 However, the performance of KbSNMF-fnorm and KbSNMF-div deteriorate drastically in terms of SAD for very low no. of spectral bands, \textit{i.e.} around 200 spectral bands.
-In terms of RMSE, KbSNMF-fnorm and KbSNMF-div outperforms GNMF at all no. of spectral bands and outperform SGSNMF at low no. of spectral bands, \textit{i.e.} below 480 spectral bands.
+In terms of RMSE, KbSNMF-fnorm and KbSNMF-div outperforms MVNTF at high no. of spectral bands, specifically more than 180, and outperform SGSNMF at low no. of spectral bands, \textit{i.e.} below 480 spectral bands.